Phusck/Phusck-Laser-Rhino-Gridfinity/README.md

 ---
 **Design procedure:**

-- You will very likely need the tools from: [Phusck-Laser-Rhino-Utility](https://github.com/Phusck/Phusck-Laser-Rhino-Utility)
-- In Rhino -> open the grasshopper -> In Grashopper open the file "Gridfinity Laser Generator"
+- In Rhino, open Grasshopper (Write "Grasshopper" in the console)
+- In Grashopper, open the file "Gridfinity Laser Generator" from this project.
 - XYZ values changes size of product being generated.
 - Underneath the XYZ Number sliders are the relevant objects that can be baked.
   - Right click these to turn the preview on and off, to show preview in Rhino
   - Right click and bake to make an actual version of the product in Rhino.
 - Close grasshopper and design away.
+   - There might be benefits in using tools from: [Phusck-Laser-Rhino-Utility](https://github.com/Phusck/Phusck-Laser-Rhino-Utility)